PandoraDay/8K60FPSMediaForYouTube/README.md

 time_base=1/48000

-If working with 44100Hz, Audio Time Stamp can be 1/44100 as well.

 ffprobe -i "input.mov" -hide_banner -show_streams | Select-String "time_base"

-Condition 03 - Check is Fast Start is Enabled
+Condition 04 - Check if Fast Start is Enabled

 #If seeks 0 means Fast Start is Enabled

 ffprobe -hide_banner -v debug "input.mov" 2>&1 | Select-String seeks

-Condition 04 - Check is Fast Start is Enabled - 2nd Method
+Condition 05 - Check is Fast Start is Enabled - 2nd Method

-#If mov is at the beggining, Fast Start is Enabled
+#If moov is at the beggining before mdat, Fast Start is Enabled

 ffmpeg -hide_banner -v trace -i "input.mov" 2>&1 | Select-String -Pattern "type:'mdat'", "type:'moov'"

-Condition 05 - Check is Fast Start is Enabled - 3rd Method - Streamability Check
+Condition 06 - Check is Fast Start is Enabled - 3rd Method - Streamability Check

 #If 'Yes' Fast Start is Enabled

 mediainfo -f "input.mov" | Select-String IsStreamable

+Condition 07 - Handler Names Check

+The value for the tag "handler_name" in Video Stream must be "VideoHandler" and in Audio Stream it must be "SoundHandler".
+If other values are found, it fails the verification.

+ffprobe -v quiet -print_format json -show_streams "input"

+Condition 08 - Vendor ID Check

+The value for the tag "vendor_id" in both Video Stream and Audio Stream must be [0][0][0][0] which means "empty".
+FFMPEG reports [0][0][0][0] when the value is actually empty (00 00 00 00 values in Hexadecimal Analysing Program called HxD).
+If other values are found, it fails the verification.
+This includes cases when the vendor_id value seems empty, but it is actually populated by blank spaces (20 20 20 20 values in Hexadecimal Analysing Program called HxD).
+For some reason, FFMPEG always writes the value "FFMP" in the Video vendor_id, which has to be manually replaced by 00 00 00 00 in Hexadecimal Analysing Program.

+ffprobe -hide_banner -v error -select_streams v:0 -show_entries stream_tags=vendor_id -of default=noprint_wrappers=1:nokey=1 "input" && ffprobe -hide_banner -v error -select_streams a:0 -show_entries stream_tags=vendor_id -of default=noprint_wrappers=1:nokey=1 "input"
 ```

 **Batch_Check_Media_Clean_Each_Recurse.ps1**